 During his year as Town Mayor Cllr Booth will raise funds for Youth Services, confirmed so far are: Friends for Leisure, New Life Church and Visyon.
 If people wish to donate to the Mayor’s Charity, cheques can be made payable to: ‘Town Mayor’s Charity’ and sent to Congleton Town Council, Town Hall, High Street, Congleton, Cheshire.
 CW12 1BN.
 The Mayor will also attend between 150 – 200 functions.
 Cllr Booth appointed his wife Mrs Aimee Booth to be his Mayoress to assist with various civic functions.
 Cllr Suzie Akers Smith was elected Deputy Mayor and her husband Peter will be her consort.

 Town Mayor’s Cadet Scheme

 The Town Mayors Cadet Scheme was introduced in 2009 by the then Mayor Councillor Denis Murphy.
 Each year a new Mayor’s Cadet is recruited from the various Youth organisations in Congleton.

-This year Daniel Bonney from Congleton ATC 230 Squadron was selected as Town Mayor’s Cadet and as such will accompany the Town Mayor on many of his official duties.
+This year Joseph Krinks from Congleton ATC 230 Squadron was selected as Town Mayor’s Cadet and as such will accompany the Town Mayor on many of his official duties.